thephpleague/uri-schemes/README.md

 public Uri::getFragment(void): string
 ```

-Which will lead to the following result for a simple URI:
+Which will lead to the following result for a simple HTTP URI:

 ```php
 <?php